mvnaol2026/Gravity-Does-Not-Exist/EN/08_chapters_27-32.md

 The aol model asks a different question: why remove the medium at all?
 If the medium exists — and exists as described by the aol model — all these effects follow naturally from mechanics, without paradoxes and without the geometry of four-dimensional space-time.

 Albert Einstein was forced to seek a mathematical solution where a physical solution was hidden by the absence of a correct model of the medium.
-Not because he was mistaken, but because the ether, as imagined by 19th-century physicists, truly does not exist.
+The ether, as imagined by 19th-century physicists, truly does not exist.

 What exists is something different — aol space.
 And with it, the picture of the world becomes simpler, not more complex.